Every school must remind pupils and parents at regular intervals that a number of items should not be brought into school.

 - Published material which would be offensive to others

 - Valuable objects which are not needed for lessons

 - Inappropriate jewellery

-Mobile phones should not be carried by a child while at school but, if required, should be left at the school office for safekeeping.
-Other items may be added as necessary.
-When children ignore the above then the item will be confiscated.
+Other items may be added to this list as necessary.
+When children ignore the above, then the item will be confiscated.